 - 'Piggies' starts off as an affectionate nickname for the native inhabitants of Lusitania in Speaker for the Dead, but by Xenocide and Children of the mind, it has come to be seen as condescending, and "pequeninos" (Portuguese for "little ones") is the preferred term.

-- "Mudblood" is a slur frequently used for non-wizard-born wizards in the Harry Potter series, hypocritically treated by the "good" wizards to be on par with the N word in terms of nastiness.
-Hypocritically, because they themselves commonly call non-wizards "Muggles" (word derived from "mug", an English term for someone who is easily fooled), which is somehow acceptable.
-(How those few Muggles who are in on The Masquerade, such as the Dursleys and Hermoine's parents, feel about the term is unexplored.)
+- "Mudblood" is a slur frequently used for non-wizard-born wizards in the Harry Potter series, treated by the protagonists to be on par with the N word in terms of nastiness.
+To many viewers, this comes across as hypocritical, because said protagonists themselves commonly call non-wizards "Muggles" (word derived from "mug", an English term for someone who is easily fooled), which is acceptable.
+(How those few Muggles who are in on The Masquerade, such as the Dursleys and Hermione's parents, feel about the term is unexplored.)
 Werewolves, mermaids, centaurs and half-giants are sometimes called "half-breeds" by the same sort of bigots.
 While there's no interspecies breeding involved for the first three, it's probably because they appear to be half-human, half something else.

 - In Discworld,

 - dwarfs are occasionally called "lawn ornaments" and gritsuckers.

 - Trolls take offense at being called "rocks".

 - The undead and related (vampires, werewolves, bogeymen) sometimes refer to humans as "Normos" (short for 'normal'), as seen with Shlimazel the bogeyman in Hogfather.